If you are a beginner gardener, you may have heard of the term “crop rotation”. Or, perhaps you are already practicing it.

 Planning a Rotation

-You need to factor in the fluctuating production factors, such as market, farm size, labor supply, climate, soil type, growing practices, types of crops, etc.
+Where do you start?
+First, you’ll need to consider a few production factors.
+These include market size, farm size, labor supply, climate, soil type, growing practices, types of produce, etc.

 Anything can work as long as you’re careful with the ecosystem of your land.